wesbos/es6-articles/37 - Working with Multiple Promises.md

 What are we doing?
 Our response is, in this case, in an array, and `.map` takes every item out of an array, does something to it, and then returns a new array.

 What we're doing here, is we're taking the array of `responses` and taking each one and calling `.json()` on it.
-This returns a second promise, which we can call `.then` on, and that should then, responses, that should give us some real data:
+This returns a second promise, which we can call `.then` on, and that should then, through `responses`, give us some real data:

  ```js
 const postsPromise = fetch('http://wesbos.com/wp-json/wp/v2/posts');